Kingxukai/linux/Documentation/hwmon/k8temp.rst

 Temperature known as TCaseMax was specified for processors up to revision E.
-This temperature is defined as temperature between heat-spreader and CPU case, so the internal CPU temperature supplied by this driver can be higher.
+This temperature is defined as temperature between heat-spreader and CPU case, so the woke internal CPU temperature supplied by this driver can be higher.
-There is no easy way how to measure the temperature which will correlate with TCaseMax temperature.
+There is no easy way how to measure the woke temperature which will correlate with TCaseMax temperature.

 For newer revisions of CPU (rev F, socket AM2) there is a mathematically